[Next Examination: Autumn 2019, London. For application details please scroll down to the bottom of this page]

 APPLICATION PROCESS AND DEADLINE

-Anyone interested in taking the examination is asked to indicate their intention to the Euro-CNS office.
-The closing date for formal applications is May 2017.
+Anyone interested in taking the examination is asked to indicate their intention to Dr. Tibor Hortobayi or to the Euro-CNS office.
+The closing date for formal applications is 30 June 2019.
 Later applications may be judged on an individual basis.

 Please send evidence of qualification as a medical doctor and evidence that you have completed (or will complete) the recommended training programme in neuropathology in a European country.
 The neuropathology training must have been at least 3 years and training/experience should adequately cover the topics as described under the examination requirements.